Community-engaged theatre that WORKS!

 OUR COMMUNITY PARTNERS:

 OUR FUNDING PARTNERS:

-This program is supported in part by grants from the Cultural Council of Northern Berkshire and the Pittsfield Cultural Council, local agencies which are supported by the Massachusetts Cultural Council, a state agency.
+This program is supported in part by a grant from the Cultural Council of Northern Berkshire, a local agency supported by the Massachusetts Cultural Council, a state agency.

 Williamstown Theatre Festival is a member of the Public Works Affiliate Network.